Placeholder-Software/Dissonance/.github/ISSUE_TEMPLATE.md

 This template is a guideline for how to create a good issue.
 However it's not obligatory, feel free to skip any sections you feel are not applicable or to include any additional information you think might be helpful :)

  - Add [bug], [feature] or [help] to the start of the title.
-Depending on if this is a big report, feature request or a call for help.
+Depending on if this is a bug report, feature request or a call for help.
- - If this is a **bug report** make sure there is not already an open issue.
+ - If this is a bug report make sure there is not already an open issue.
 If there is add a comment (following this template) to that issue instead.
- - If this is a **help request** you're welcome to open an issue, but you may get a better community response over on our [discussion forum](https://www.reddit.com/r/dissonance_voip)
+ - If this is a help request you're welcome to open an issue, but you may get a better community response over on our [discussion forum](https://www.reddit.com/r/dissonance_voip)

 ...Delete This Section */